On the probability of being synchronizable: Abstract

 \section{Abstract}

-We prove that a random automaton with $n$ states and any fixed non-singleton alphabet is synchronizing with high probability.
-Moreover, we also prove that the convergence rate is exactly $1-\Theta(\frac{1}{n})$ as conjectured by Cameron~\cite{CamConj} for the most interesting binary alphabet case.
+We prove that a random automaton with $n$ states and any fixed non-singleton alphabet is synchronizing with high probability (modulo an unpublished result about unique highest trees of random graphs).
+Moreover, we also prove that the convergence rate is exactly $1-\Theta(\frac{1}{n})$ as conjectured by [Cameron, 2011] for the most interesting binary alphabet case.
+Finally, we present a deterministic algorithm which decides whether a given random automaton is synchronizing in linear in $n$ expected time and prove that it is optimal. \keywords{synchronizing automata, random mappings, random digraphs}